Russia Cracks Down on Opposition Movement Ahead of Pro-Navalny Protests

 Russian authorities are cracking down ahead of anti-government protests scheduled in at least 50 Russian cities this Saturday following the arrest of Russian opposition activist and fierce Kremlin critic Alexei Navalny.
 Russian authorities have detained Navalny’s supporters and are restricting online information about the protests, which the Kremlin said are illegal.

-Navalny, head of Russia’s Anti-Corruption Foundation, was immediately detained by Russain authorities when he returned to Moscow on Jan.
+Navalny, head of Russia’s Anti-Corruption Foundation, was immediately detained by Russian authorities when he returned to Moscow on Jan.
 17 from Germany, where he had spent five months recovering from a near-fatal nerve agent poisoning that he and some Western governments blamed on the Kremlin.
 The opposition activist now faces charges of violating the terms of a suspended prison sentence from a 2014 money-laundering case that could see him jailed for three and a half years.
 In a message to his supporters filmed shortly before he was placed in Moscow’s Matrosskaya Tishina prison, notorious for housing high-ranking prisoners, Navalny urged his supporters to take part in the protests on Saturday after he was detained.

 Read More: How Russia’s Opposition Movement Wants Biden to Confront Putin